voussoir/ycdl/README.md

 ### Easily watch every video on the channel

-When I discover a channel, I like to watch through their videos over the course of weeks or months.
-Within Youtube's own interface, it becomes difficult to know which videos I've watched and which ones I haven't.
-Scrolling through all of a channel's videos is tough especially if there are many.
+When I discover a channel, I like to watch through the videos over the course of weeks or months.
+Within Youtube's own interface, there is no good way to filter videos you've watched from videos you haven't.
+Scrolling through all of a channel's videos to find ones you haven't seen is tough.

-In YCDL, videos start off as pending and you can mark them as ignore or download, so the pending page is always your "to-watch" list.
+In YCDL, videos start off as pending and you can mark them as ignore or download.
+The pending page always acts as your "to-watch" list.

-On my Youtube subscription box, I would often press the "hide" button on videos only to find them come back a few days later, and hiding live broadcasts was never reliable.
+On Youtube's subscription page, there is a button to hide a video from the list.
+I would often press this hide button after watching a video, only to find it come back a few days later.
+Don't get me started on live broadcasts or premieres -- hiding those was never reliable.
 YCDL makes watching my subscriptions much easier.

 ### Send video IDs to youtube-dl

-YCDL does not perform the downloading of videos itself.
+YCDL does not perform the downloading of videos itself. [youtube-dl](https://github.com/ytdl-org/youtube-dl) is the tool for that.
 When you click on the download button, it will create an empty file called `xxxxxxxxxxx.ytqueue` in the directory specified by the `ycdl.json` config file.
 You can send this ID into youtube-dl in your preferred way.

 ## Features